Short, Catchy Intro

 Why This Recipe is Awesome

 This thing is the perfect crossover between sushi and comfort food.
 No rolling mats required.
 No delicate wrist angles.
 Just rice salmon spicy mayo and a broil kiss at the end.
-It is idiot proof and even I did not mess it up the first time
+It is idiot proof and even I did not mess it up the first time It is ideal for feeding a crowd or pretending you made something fancy.
+You can serve it on rice chips or with a spoon and a dirty look.
+Either way everyone will be impressed and you will feel smugIngredients You'll Need

 - 2 cups sushi rice uncooked because short grain is the boss here